vapor/docs/2.0/docs/vapor/droplet.md

 Creation of the `Droplet` normally happens in the `main.swift` file.

 !!! note
     For the sake of simplicity, most of the documentations sample code uses just the `main.swift` file.
-See the [modules](../advanced/modules.md) section in Advanced to learn more about using multiple modules.
+You can read more about packages and modules in the Swift Package Manager [conceptual overview](https://swift.org/package-manager/).

 ## Environment